-Typical event photography assignments in Sydney range from $440 – $2,500 depending on the brief, how many photographers and assistants and distance from the city.
+Typical event photography assignments in Sydney can range quite a bit depending on the brief, how many photographers and assistants and distance from the city.
 Requesting a quote is always recommended even for budget planning.
 Advertising and some Commercial photography rates can be considerably more.
 Wedding prices are different altogether, we photograph some occasionally.
-This genre like the others mentioned really does depend on so many factors we’d need to write up a full webpage just for each niche.
+This genre like the others mentioned really does depend on so many factors we’d need to write up a full web page just for each niche.

 We think your Brand is very important.
 To illustrate the experience, skill and considerations required to deliver outstanding images, read the Corporate Photography Guide (4000 words+) to give you an overview of just a few sub-genres in photography.

 If you’re looking for information on the mechanics of how to price your photography.
 Andrew Hellmich, the PhotoBizX ↗ podcaster master interviewed Bernie Griffiths who provides consultations to photography businesses.
 Check em out.

 Many factors play a part in determining what photography businesses charge, some of which are:

 - Style and Consistency – As you look through our work, you’ll see consistency in a style of photography and post-production that is unique to us, you can depend on this consistency for your event.

 - Service – At any point in time, before, during, and after the event, you’ll have easy access to your head photographer, we pride ourselves with responsive personal service.

 - Post Production – we personally post-process our raw images, we do not farm them off to some overseas mass production house.
 We use the latest desktop workstations with the latest specialist software to give you dependable and consistent results.

 - Photography Equipment – We use professional grade equipment, use only genuine Nikon lenses, no cheap substitutes.
 Our Eizo monitors are hardware calibrated and very accurate, We have great confidence in our equipment.